orangeredbrown/SV01_bmg_crtouch_skr_mini_e3_v3_klipper/README.md

 I will be adding a lot of extra macros and whatnot, but this config got me up and running printing beautiful prints.

-You'll want to PID tune and find your z-offset, as well as tweak some things, but this should get the following up and running:
+You'll want to PID tune and find your z-offset, as well as tweak some things (find your MCU ID), but this should get the following up and running:

 Stock LCD screen
 Extruder